 One of the elemental facts that grabbed the attention of the public was the affordability of digital pianos.
-Digital Pianos are stuffed with amazing features and are far more economical as compared to the traditional acoustic pianos.
+Digital Pianos are stuffed with amazing features and are far more economical as compared to traditional acoustic pianos.

 Amongst these top piano brands, exist a brand named Williams that has clutched people’s attention.
 Let’s have a look at this brand:

 A lot of people confuse it to be an American brand, maybe because of the name impression.
 Actually, it is not an American product, but a product created by a Chinese manufacturer.
 Williams is actually sold on a monopoly.